awsdocs/aws-lambda-developer-guide/doc_source/nodejs-prog-model-logging.md

 Your Lambda function comes with a CloudWatch Logs log group, with a log stream for each instance of your function\.
 The runtime sends details about each invocation to the log stream, and relays logs and other output from your function's code\.

-To output logs from your function code, you can use methods on [the console object](https://developer.mozilla.org/en-US/docs/Web/API/Console), or any logging library that writes to `stdout` or `stderr`\.
+To output logs from your function code, you can use methods on the [console object](https://developer.mozilla.org/en-US/docs/Web/API/Console), or any logging library that writes to `stdout` or `stderr`\.
 The following example logs the values of environment variables and the event object\.

-**Example index\.js – logging**
+**Example index\.js File – Logging**

 ```
 exports.handler = async function(event, context) {